-7.1 AS/NZS 1664.1 subject to the following modifications:

-- a) Actions must be determined in accordance with NZS 1170.
-All references to NZS 4203 are replaced by equivalent references to NZS 1170. - b) The terms "capacity factor" and "strength limit state" are to be read as "strength reduction factor" and "ultimate limit state" respectively. - c) Where this Standard has provisions that
+- 7.1 AS/NZS 1664.1 subject to the following modifications: - a) Design loadings must be in accordance with NZS 4203: 1992. - b) The terms "capacity factor" and "strength limit state" are to be read as "strength reduction factor" and "ultimate limit state" respectively. - c) Where this Standard has provisions that are in non-specific or unquantified terms then these do not form part of the verification method and the proposed details must be submitted to the territorial authority for approval as part of the building consent application.
+This includes, but is not limited to, special studies and manufacturer's advice.